-As the automotive industry transitions to electrification, electric car batteries will need to be recycled after being reused for other purposes, such as energy storage, and after being completely discharged.
-While lead-acid batteries for internal combustion engines are widely recycled, the same cannot yet be said for lithium-ion batteries used in electric vehicles.
-And this is a worrying sign.
+As the automotive industry transitions to electrification, electric vehicle (EV) batteries must be recycled after being used for other purposes (such as energy storage) or fully discharged.
+While the recycling rate of lead-acid batteries for internal combustion engines is high, the recycling rate of lithium-ion batteries for EVs is far from reaching that level.
+This is worrying.

-Electric car batteries are much larger and heavier than conventional car batteries.
-They consist of several hundred individual lithium-ion cells, all of which must be disassembled.
-They also contain dangerous substances and the battery cells can even explode if not disassembled correctly.
+EV batteries are larger and heavier than traditional car batteries.
+They consist of hundreds of individual lithium-ion battery cells, all of which must be disassembled.
+Furthermore, they contain hazardous substances, and improper disassembly could even cause battery cells to explode.

 “Globally, it’s very difficult to get detailed data on the percentage of lithium-ion batteries that are recycled, but everyone says it’s around 5%,” Paul Anderson of the University of Birmingham told the BBC.
 “In some parts of the world, this share is significantly lower.”